jonas-grgt/ktea/README.md

 ### Linux

-Binaries available at the release page.
+Binaries are available at the release page.

 ### Windows

-Binaries available at the release page.
+Binaries are available at the release page.

 ## Usage